Overview

 All acts of communication and self-expression are performative.
 The media through which humanity communicates and expresses itself is constantly evolving.
-Effectively engaging that media becomes a key skill in remaining versatile, marketable, and relevant within the larger cultural, social, and economic landscape.
-An individual with a comprehensive background in Strategic Communication, Film Studies, or Theatre can more easily interpret, analyze, and participate in the collaborative arenas of organizational and interpersonal communication, emergent media, and theatrical performance; remaining a step ahead of trends instead of struggling to keep up with them.
+Effectively engaging in that media becomes a key skill in remaining versatile, marketable, and relevant within the larger cultural, social, and economic landscape.
+An individual with a comprehensive background in Strategic Communication can more easily interpret, analyze, and participate in the collaborative arenas of organizational and interpersonal communication, and emergent media, remaining a step ahead of trends instead of struggling to keep up with them.

-The Communication Arts major provides the fundamental analytical and practical skills necessary to facilitate life-long learning, allowing students to adapt to changes in their fields as their careers evolve.
-To help support this versatility, students majoring in Communication Arts may select a standard emphasis, or one of the three comprehensive emphases.
-A 9-credit Communication Arts nucleus provides students a liberal arts foundation supplemented by the more specific courses within each emphasis.
+The Communication Arts major develops the analytical and practical skills necessary for life-long learning, preparing students to adapt as their careers evolve.
+Majors may select a standard emphasis in Communication Arts or a comprehensive emphasis in communication.
+All students complete a liberal arts foundation supplemented by specialized courses within each emphasis.

 The Strategic Communication Emphasis provides the study of complex organizations and their use of applied communication in connecting with their audiences.
 Students in Strategic Communication explore interpersonal and media-based communication, and our courses often require creative work tied to real-world situations.
 Graduates in the Strategic Communication Emphasis have moved on to careers in public relations and advertising, government relations, issues management and events management.